I have enjoyed baking my own banana bread for my family on the weekend as a healthier and tastier option than

 - In a separate bowl, add the flour, salt and baking soda and stir together.

 - Add the wet ingredients from the first bowl to the dry ingredients and mix together. **If you are adding walnuts or chocolate chips now is the time**

-- Place the batter in a well greased loaf pan and place in oven.
+- Place the batter in a well-greased loaf pan and place it in the oven.

 - Bake for 50 to 60 minutes.

-- When done baking, remove loaf from pan and place on rack to cool.
+- When done baking, remove loaf the bread from the pan and place it on a rack to cool.